PsyTeachR/ads-v1/docs/draft/05-summary.md

 You can also use additional functions like `filter()` or `mutate()` after `group_by`.
 You'll learn more about these in Chapter \ \@ref(wrangle) but briefly:

-* `filter()` selects observations (rows) according to specified criteria, e.g., all values above 5, all verified users.
+* `filter()` keeps observations (rows) according to specified criteria, e.g., all values above 5, all verified users.
 * `mutate()` creates new variables (columns), or overwrites existing ones.

 You can combine functions like this to get detailed insights into your data.
 For example, what was the most favourited original and quoted tweet?